 Category: ISO-25010/Security/Integrity

-Statement: Unless permitted otherwise by authorised Users, Users MUST be given the least privileges while retaining the ability to view publicly accessible Views.
+Statement: Unless permitted otherwise by authorised users, users must be given the least privileges while retaining the ability to view publicly accessible views.

 Rationale: A service has at least publicly accessible pages providing the means to sign into the system.